Karl Schonborn

 This site examines all manner of discrimination.
 Bias towards as well as against people as here and here.

-Steve Walsh , a military journalist, has written an important enough piece on the problem of promotions to admiral among black ranks in the US Navy, that it’s worth repeating in its entirety here.
+Steve Walsh , a military journalist, has written an important enough piece on the problem of promotions to admiral among black ranks in the US Navy.
+It’s worth repeating in its entirety here.

 Why Does The Navy Have So Few Black Admirals?